First HARDWARE FAULT?

 Connect the Softrock TX input labelled "Line Out" to the computer Line Out.

 Connect a power meter and dummy load to the Softrock output.

 Power up the Softrock and USB.
-GFGSR may be used to set the frequency to the lowest range covered.
-The latest version http://home.ict.nl/~fredkrom/pe0fko/CFGSR/ has buttons to make band changes quick.
-AND on the "Test" Tab it has a PTT button!
+CFGSR http://home.ict.nl/~fredkrom/pe0fko/CFGSR/ may be used to set the frequency to the lowest range covered.
+The Tune tab has buttons to make band changes quick.
+AND on the "Test" Tab it has a PTT button.

 The Ensemble does not have COM port PTT so you can use a cliplead to ground the top left-hand lead of U4 (Pin 4), activating PTT.
 Thanks for the pictures Robby!
 BUT see CFGSR above! http://www.wb5rvz.com/sdr/ensemble/index.htm

 TOOLS:- The AC range of many modern digital meters is specified to work at audio frequencies.
 If you have one of these then it will probably tell you the approximate audio RMS voltage present.

 For the RF measurements this can not be used.
 An oscilloscope or just a simple diode probe will give a good idea of the levels present.
 The oscilloscope and it's probes will need to be specified to work on the test frequency.
 A diode probe should cover any HF frequency.